liferay/liferay-blade-cli/extensions/README.md

 # Blade Extensions

 There are several ways that you can extend `blade` CLI.
 Most simply you can add custom `commands` and `templates`.
-But likely if you want to customize a developer's experience with `blade` to do enable some new developer workflow, you want to create custom commands and templates that all are associated with a `blade` _profile_.
+But likely if you want to customize a developer's experience with `blade`  to enable a fully-customized liferay workspace workflow, tailored for your requirements, you want to create custom commands and templates that all are associated with a `blade` _profile_.

 When blade cli starts it will look in the user's home directory ${user.home}/.blade/extensions folder for any jar files.
 All jar files will be searched to see if they contain valid blade extensions detailed below.